 The prostate gland is a walnut sized gland found only in men.
 It wraps around the urethra in the pelvis and secretes part of the liquid portion of the seminal fluid.
 The seminal fluid carries sperm made by the testes.
 Prostate cancer is cancer of the prostate gland.
 Other than skin cancer, it is the most common cancer in men.
 It is also the second leading cause of cancer deaths in men.The exact cause is still unknown but there are risk factors.

 - A family history.
 It tends to run in families.
-If your father or brother has had prostate cancer you are twice as likely to get the disease.
+If your father or brother has had it you are twice as likely to get the disease.

 - Your age.
-Sixty percent of men with prostate cancer are over 65.
+Sixty percent of men with it are over 65.

 - Your diet.
 If your diet consists of a lot of red meat and fatty foods you are putting yourself at risk.
 A diet high in vegetables and fruits can cut your risk of developing this cancer.
 Prostate cancer can also be linked to obesity.